How to maintain retaining wall

 How often should I inspect my retaining wall?

-It's recommended to visually inspect your retaining wall at least twice a year, in the spring and fall.
+It's recommended to visually inspect your retaining wall every 6 months.

-If you notice significant damage or deterioration, such as large cracks, bulges, or leaning, it's best to consult a professional landscaping or masonry contractor for repairs.
+If you notice significant damage or deterioration, it's best to consult a professional landscaper or engineer to assess the wall and recommend repairs.

 Connect with certified professionals in your area